SAP/fundamental-ngx/PLATFORM_README.md

     To include an individual Angular Fundamental component in your application, you only need to import the relevant module.

-    For example, to use Switch, add the following import to your main application module.
+    For example, to use Link, add the following import to your main application module.

     ```javascript
-    import { SwitchModule } from '@fundamental-ngx/core';
+    import { PlatformLinkModule } from '@fundamental-ngx/platform';
     ```

+    Note: Be careful while importing the entire `FundamentalNgxPlatformModule` as it loads all modules; we recommend to only import relevant modules as needed.

     For models prior to 0.11.1 use `fundamental-ngx`

     ```javascript
-    import { SwitchModule } from '@fundamental-ngx/core';
+    import { PlatformLinkModule } from '@fundamental-ngx/platform';

     @NgModule({
     ...
-    imports: [SwitchModule],
+    imports: [PlatformLinkModule],
     })
     export class DemoModule { }
     ```